A pectus carinatum is characterized by the projection of the sternum forward, thus resulting in an appearance of " sternum sticking out »

 Generally, the pectus carinatum does not lead to serious consequences on the patient's health.
 However, some non-specific symptoms may still appear depending on the severity of the deformity.
 We cite for example:

-• A chest pain atypical when the person lies on their stomach.
+- Atypical chest pain when the person lies on their stomach.

 The severity of symptoms depends on each person.
 But some aggravating factors can come into play, such as: